lossendae/Cliche/core/components/cliche/docs/readme.txt

 Notes
 -----

-All chunks are filebased located in the assets chunks directory
+By default, all chunks are filebased located in the assets/components/cliche/plugins/[pluginName]/[chunksName].tpl

-The gallerific plugin does not bundle jquery, therefore, you will need to load it in other way in your page.
+However, you still can use any normal chunk if you want/need.
+Cliche will search first for the chunk in the db and if it does not exist, in the current plugin directory (as a *.tpl file).
+You can bypass the search in db to use only filebased chunks by using the parameter config['use_filebased_chunks']

 This is an incomplete "getting started" base documetnation for beta testers The complete documentation is under writing.